 If you have suffered an injury and are considering filing legal action to get your due, you may be wondering whether you will have to go to court for your maritime lawsuit.
 Research by the American Bar Association (ABA) revealed that only a few lawsuits end up at trial.
-Personal injury claims, such as a maritime injury lawsuit, can potentially be settled at every stage of the legal proceedings before a trial.
+Personal injury claims, such as a maritime injury lawsuit, can potentially be settled at any stage of the legal proceedings before or during a trial.

 However, those looking for legal recourse and adequate compensation may need to be prepared to go all the way to trial if an out-of-court resolution is out of reach.
 A dedicated maritime lawyer from our firm can help you fight for a settlement or take your case to trial.